PST file migration, consolidation and elimination

-After centralization the files must be processed to reconcile users, remove passwords, repair any corruptions and, importantly, to de-duplicate at an item level to reduce storage and avoid user confusion.
+After centralization, the files must be processed to reconcile users, remove passwords, repair any corruptions and, importantly, to de-duplicate at an item level to reduce storage and avoid user confusion.
 Shared PST files, and those belonging to users that have left, must also be addressed.

 With ‘disconnected’ PST files, there’s no obvious way of knowing what PST is associated with which user.
-Some vendors use an automated two-factor owner analysis to reconcile files, but PST FlightDeck uses an industry defining six factors: original location, creator, attachment of other PSTs, user directory cross-checking, inspection of content – who most commonly sent and received from that mailbox – and automatic assessment of probable user against expected user.
+Some vendors use an automated two-factor owner analysis to reconcile files, but PST FlightDeck uses an industry-defining six factors: original location, creator, attachment of other PSTs, user directory cross-checking, inspection of content – who most commonly sent and received from that mailbox – and automatic assessment of probable user against the expected user.
 This substantially reduces the amount of operator intervention required.

 Ingestion and cleanup

 PST FlightDeck’s Advanced Ingestion Protocol (AIP) dramatically shrinks the size of data that actually needs to be ingested into the new environment, so that physical migration takes place much faster.
-Target platforms typically include Office 365/Exchange Online, Exchange 2013, an on premise or cloud email archive, or any hybrid combination.
+Target platforms typically include Office 365/Exchange Online, Exchange 2013, an on-premise or cloud email archive, or any hybrid combination.